syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/textbox/validation.md

 # Validation

-The TextBox supports three types of validation styles namely `error`, `warning`, and `success`.
+The [ASP.NET Core TextBox](https://www.syncfusion.com/aspnet-core-ui-controls/textbox) supports three types of validation styles namely `error`, `warning`, and `success`.
 These states are enabled by adding corresponding classes `.e-error`, `.e-warning`, or `.e-success` to the input parent element.

 {% if page.publishingplatform == "aspnet-core" %}